nmarklund10/bolc_lecture/README.md

-# bolc_lecture
+# GDB Reverse Engineering

-gdb reverse engineering
+Intended to teach people how to use gdb for reverse engineering